dpc10ster/RJafrocBook/docs/index.md

 * Go to [this link](https://github.com) and click on `Sign Up`.

 # Contributing to this book {-}
-* I appreciate any feedback on this document, e.g., corrections, comments, etc.
+* I appreciate constructive feedback on this document, e.g., corrections, comments, etc.
-* To do this raise an `Issue` on the [`GitHub` interface](https://github.com/dpc10ster/RJafrocBook).
+* To do this raise an `Issue` on the `GitHub` [interface](https://github.com/dpc10ster/RJafrocBook).
 * Click on the `Issues` tab under `dpc10ster/RJafrocBook`, then click on `New issue`.
-* Contributions from users automatically become part of the `GitHub` documentation/history of the book.
+* When done this way, contributions from users automatically become part of the `GitHub` documentation/history of the book.

+# Is this book relevant to you and what are the alternatives? {-}
+* Diagnostic imaging system evaluation
+* Detection
+* Detection combined with localization
+* Detection combined with localization and classificatin
+* AI
+* CV
+* Alternatives